 Part of the fun was guessing what kind of pie it was.
 If there was an extra slice of pie after everyone ate, the one who guessed the kind correctly first got first dibs.

 It isn’t a pie you hear about all that often, but it is one that brings back good memories.
-There are raw eggs in this recipe, so please be careful.
+There are raw eggs in this recipe, so that is something to keep in mind.

 I grew up licking the bowl and eating cookie dough, so I don’t tend to shy away from raw eggs (except while I was pregnant, you can never be too careful).